 - Pregnancy-associated hypertension is also more common and may affect almost one third of pregnancies.

-Folate supplements of 1 mg per day minimum should be given from confirmation of pregnancy, although iron supplements are not needed unless serum iron and ferritin levels are reduced.
+Folate supplements of 5 mg per day should be given from confirmation of pregnancy.
+Iron supplements are not needed unless serum iron and ferritin levels are reduced.

 If given routinely, iron supplementation causes iron overload leading to haemochromatosis.